 Durability and strength increase with gauge when looking at the galvanized wire, but the gauge isn’t the only thing that affects strength.

 The overall strength of the chicken wire will depend on how tight the weave is; chicken wire that has a high gauge and small holes, such as a ½-inch wire, will be solid.

 Strong chicken wire is important for ensuring that it won’t get bent out of shape easily, it won’t break down easily, and will help to keep predators out.

 Should you need to find something even stronger than chicken wire to protect against extra-determined predators, using hardware cloth can be a good choice.

 You’ll find a few examples of that powerful material on today’s list.

 It would be best if you consider what your budget is for chicken wire.
 You must also know how much is reasonable to pay for each foot of wire.

 The cost is usually related to weave tightness, and the gauge of the wire used to make the fence.

 Chicken Coop Wire FAQs

-When using chicken wire, you need to be sure that you attach it to the coop properly so that the chickens won’t escape their designated areas and also so that predators are not able to easily move it and break into the coop.
+When using chicken wire, you need to be sure that you attach it to the coop properly.
+You want to ensure chickens won’t escape their designated areas.
+Also, you want to secure it so predators are not able to break into the coop.